 - Bake in the oven for 2 1/2 to 3 hours until tender.

-- At this point you can cool the ribs and keep in the refrigerator until you’re ready for the grill if you want to get this step done ahead of time.
+- At this point you can cool the ribs and keep in the refrigerator for up to 2 days before cooking.

 - When you’re ready to grill the ribs, preheat your grill to medium heat, then place each slab of ribs onto the grill.